dgovor/Sign-Language-Translator/README.md

 ## Description

 This project provides an opportunity for people to train their own Neural Network by recording their own dataset of ASL signs in an intuitive and simple manner.
-The whole project can be split into three different parts:
+The whole project can be split into three separate parts:
 1. Data collection;
 2. Model training;
 3. Real time predictions.

 ## Data Collection

+## Model Training

+## Real Time Predictions